FergusonAJ/fergusonaj.github.io/index.md

 ![An old headshot of me!
 (2018)]({{"/assets/images/headshot_circle.png"}}){: .float-right}

-I'm Austin, and I'm a Ph.D. candidate in Computer Science and Ecology, Evolution, and Behavior at Michigan State University.
+I'm Austin, and I'm an Assistant Professor of Computer Science at [Grand Valley State University](https://www.gvsu.edu/).

 Please see the specific pages to learn more about [me]( {{"/about.html"}}), [my research interests]({{"/research.html"}}), or my [publications]({{"/pubs.html"}}).